fbpx

 We partner with our community to make a lasting difference in the lives of children, young people, families and individuals who need our support.
 Our goal is to give every person we support the best opportunity to live in a safe and nurturing family.

-Each year, we provide help and support to more than 6,800 individuals and families across the Grampians and Central Highlands regions of western Victoria.
+Each year, we provide help and support to nearly 7,000 individuals and families across the Grampians and Central Highlands regions of western Victoria.
 We deliver an expansive and innovative range of support programs.
 On any given night, we have up to 40 children in out of home care.

 “When we take a community approach, we can make a lasting difference in the lives of our young people.
 Cafs supports and trains people in our local community to become Foster Carers and Kinship Carers.
 Keeping children and young people in families gives them stability, connection and the love they need to live a bright future.”
 Wendy Sturgess, Cafs CEO.